You're Makin' Me High: Critical reception

 Larry Flick from Billboard described the song a "sleek'n'sexy slice o' jeep funk" with a "sophisticated toned and rich production", as well as praising the song's chorus.
 Peter Miro from Cash Box remarked that Braxton "oozes sensuality with her phrasing on “You’re Makin’ Me High”, mated to tight, cascading backup harmonies, and a crossover-capable baseline.
 She projects allure sufficient enough to perpetuate her sultry, waif-like mystique."
 Alan Jones from Music Week declared it as "a nagging and surprisingly sprightly R&B workout", with the singer's "exceptional" vocals and deemed it "an obvious hit".
 Damien Mendis from the RM Dance Update gave the song five out of five, writing, "Oh my gosh!
 The ever-reliable Babyface hooks up with Bryce Wilson of Groove Theory to create a definitive true R&B flave that'll leave you begging for more.
 Check the recipe: phat 'Tell Me'-style beats, Intro/Edie Brickell-ish guitar licks entwined with subtle bass and a floating eastern-sounding moog hook.
 Toni's effortlessly smooth vocal is textured beautifully with lushly layered backing harmonies.
 Delicious!"
-In an retrospective review, Pop Rescue complimented it as a "wonderful mid-tempo song, making the most of the sultry vocals, slinky bass and beats."
+In a retrospective review, Pop Rescue complimented it as a "wonderful mid-tempo song, making the most of the sultry vocals, slinky bass and beats."
 The reviewer also added that the backing vocals "sound great – adding an extra layer of warmth."
 Richard Harrington from The Washington Post stated that Braxton "can handle airy, upbeat material", like "You're Makin' Me High".
 He explained, "With its sinewy synth-line, it has more of a West Coast sound than most LaFace productions, but the impression is more joyful than ominous.
 A celebration of sexual desire, it also includes a bit of erotic breathing and a coy masturbation reference".

 Music video

-The accompanying music video for "You're Makin' Me High", directed by Bille Woodruff, features Braxton and a group of friends (consisting of actresses Erika Alexander, Vivica A. Fox, and Tisha Campbell-Martin) enjoying themselves in luxurious surroundings.
-An elevator brings up a series of men, some very attractive and others amusingly unattractive.
+The music video for "You're Makin' Me High", directed by Bille Woodruff, features Braxton and a group of friends (consisting of actresses Erika Alexander, Vivica A. Fox, and Tisha Campbell) enjoying themselves in luxurious surroundings.
+An elevator brings up a series of men.
 Braxton and her friends "judge" the men using oversized playing cards as score cards.
 Periodically, one of the women chooses a man to leave with.
 Braxton chooses Bryce Wilson, whom she dated at the time, and they are shown together in a bathtub of cotton candy and on a dance floor, with Braxton also shown wearing a white bodysuit.
 The music video premiered on MTV, BET, and VH1 on the week ending May 5, 1996.